 By September 8, 2000 the Sindecuse Museum re-opened after a two-year construction phase.
 The internal courtyard connecting the Kellogg and Dental Buildings was converted into an atrium to house the Museum’s expanded exhibit space.
 Five new exhibit cases were added in a nearby hallway of renovated space.
 A climate controlled room specifically designed for collection storage was part of the renovation in the Kellogg Building.
 It includes state-of-the-art storage cabinets and mobile storage racks.

-Today the Museum is staffed by two full-time museum professionals, Curator, Shannon O'Dell; Collections Coordinator, Kathy Daniels and assisted by University of Michigan students, who work part-time.
+Today the Museum is staffed by two full-time museum professionals, Curator Shannon O'Dell and Collections Coordinator Adam Johnson, and assisted by two museum assistants, Meredith Counts and Gina Genova, who work with us part-time and are School of Information graduate students.